AlifioDitya/Quantum-Faster-RCNN/README.md

-Faster R-CNN Implementation in Pytorch
+Quantum Faster R-CNN Implementation in Pytorch
 ========

-This repository implements [Faster R-CNN](https://arxiv.org/abs/1506.01497) with training, inference and map evaluation in PyTorch.
+This repository implements [Faster R-CNN](https://arxiv.org/abs/1506.01497) with training, inference and map evaluation in PyTorch, along with integration of quantum circuits in the RoI Head using PennyLane.
-The aim was to create a simple implementation based on PyTorch faster r-cnn codebase and to get rid of all the abstractions and make the implementation easy to understand.
+The aim was to create a simple implementation based on PyTorch faster r-cnn codebase and to integrate it with quantum computing principles.

 The implementation caters to batch size of 1 only and uses roi pooling on single scale feature map.
 The repo is meant to train faster r-cnn on voc dataset.
-Specifically I trained on VOC 2007 dataset.

 ## Sample Output by training Faster R-CNN on VOC 2007 dataset